 If you are asked by security to cover up a little, do so without argument.
 Security officers are well within their right to call the police if you do not cooperate or become abusive – remember this is a big no-no in Dubai.

-What do I wear in the Desert in Dubai?
+Dubai Dress Code: What Do I Wear in the Desert in Dubai?

 A desert safari is one of the most popular excursions to undertake in Dubai.
-It does, however, raise questions on how to appropriately dress.
-You have not only heat and sand to contend with but desert activities which may involve bouncing about, riding camels or taking on the dunes.
+It does, however, raise questions about how to dress appropriately.
+You have not only heat and sand to contend with but desert activities which may involve bouncing about, riding camels, or taking on the dunes.

 You will notice that local children are dressed pretty much from head to toe, whatever the weather.
 The traditional local dress is normally reserved for religious occasions and special events for kids.
 However, even in the summer, Emirati children tend to be dressed in long clothing.